stitchdata/docs/_integration-schemas/xero/prepayments.md

 doc-link: &api-doc https://developer.xero.com/documentation/api/prepayments
 singer-schema: https://github.com/singer-io/tap-xero/blob/master/tap_xero/schemas/prepayments.json
 description: |
-  The `prepayments` table contains info about prepayments, which are payments made in advance of an invoice being raised for a customer or a bill being received from a supplier.
+  The `{{ table.name }}` table contains info about prepayments, which are payments made in advance of an invoice being raised for a customer or a bill being received from a supplier.

-replication-method: "Incremental"
+replication-method: "Key-based Incremental"

 api-method:
   name: getPrepayments